mahdi-sheibak/mahdi-sheibak/README.md

 **Here's more about me:**

 - 🔭 I’m currently working on Front End Web Development.
-- 🌱 I’m currently NextJS.
+- 🌱I’m currently learning NextJS.
 - 🌐 I'm increasing my expertise in Typescript.
 - 💬 Ask me about Anything related to web technologies.
 - 📫 How to reach me: mahdi.zoraghi.sheibak@gmail.com